Creating a LoadBalancer Service

 - Fixed: applies to stable traffic, billed based on specifications.

-- EIP: If you select Auto create, you can configure the billing mode and size of the public network bandwidth.
+- EIP: If you select Auto assign, you can configure the billing mode and bandwidth size for the public network.

 - Resource Tag: You can add resource tags to classify resources.
 You can create predefined tags on the TMS console.
-The predefined tags are available to all resources that support tags.
+These tags are available to all resources that support tags.
 You can use these tags to improve the tag creation and resource migration efficiency.

 Set ELB: You can click Edit and configure the load balancing algorithm and sticky session.

-- Algorithm: Three algorithms are available: weighted round robin, weighted least connections algorithm, or source IP hash.
+- Algorithm: You can select Weighted round robin, Weighted least connections, or Source IP hash.

 - Weighted round robin: Requests are forwarded to different servers based on their weights, which indicate server processing performance.
 Backend servers with higher weights receive proportionately more requests, whereas equal-weighted servers receive the same number of requests.
 This algorithm is often used for short connections, such as HTTP services.

 - Weighted least connections: In addition to the weight assigned to each server, the number of connections processed by each backend server is considered.
 Requests are forwarded to the server with the lowest connections-to-weight ratio.
-Building on least connections, the weighted least connections algorithm assigns a weight to each server based on their processing capability.
+This algorithm is based on the least connections algorithm and assigns a weight to each server based on their processing capability.
 This algorithm is often used for persistent connections, such as database connections.

 - Source IP hash: The source IP address of each request is calculated using the hash algorithm to obtain a unique hash key, and all backend servers are numbered.
 The generated key allocates the client to a particular server.
 This enables requests from different clients to be distributed in load balancing mode and ensures that requests from the same client are forwarded to the same server.
 This algorithm applies to TCP connections without cookies.